exonum/exonum-doc/src/home/design-overview.md

 ## 2. The network structure

-The network consist of big amount of the connected peer-to-peer nodes.
+The network consist of a big amount of the connected peer-to-peer nodes.
 These nodes have different rights and different functionality.

 1. The full-nodes replicate the entire contents of the blockchain.
 They can generate new transactions but they cannot choose which transactions should be adopted.
 They cannot generate new blocks.
 2. The validators provide the network liveness.
-Despite of big amount of the nodes presented in the network, only validators can generate new blocks or vote for other block proposals.
+Despite of the big amount of the nodes presented in the network, only validators can generate new blocks or vote for other block proposals.
 Other nodes just create business transactions and send them to the network.
 Validators receive these txs, check them, and include